WEST NEWBURY

 Music is an important part of our worship.
 If you like to sing, come sing in the choir.
 No Tryouts and no commitments, just come at 9:30 Sunday morning to practice before the service.

-If you have questions, contact the minister,
+If you have questions, contact,

 John or Carolyn Marsh at: